Jon Heidenreich: Early career (2001–2003)

-World Wrestling Entertainment (2003-2006)
+World Wrestling Entertainment (2003–2006)

 Early years (2003–2004)

-Heidenreich made his return to the now-renamed World Wrestling Entertainment (WWE) on the September 29, 2003 episode of Raw, making his formal debut with a gimmick being "controlled" by an entity known as "Little Johnny".
-After weeks of trying secure a tryout match, he was finally granted one on the October 27 episode of Raw, teaming with The Hurricane to defeat La Resistance.
+Heidenreich made his return to the now-renamed World Wrestling Entertainment (WWE) on the September 29, 2003, episode of Raw, making his formal debut with a gimmick being "controlled" by an entity known as "Little Johnny".
+After weeks of trying to secure a tryout match, he was finally granted one on the October 27 episode of Raw, teaming with The Hurricane to defeat La Resistance.
 On the November 3 episode of Raw, he teamed with Trish Stratus to defeat Victoria and Stevie Richards.
 Over the next month, Heidenreich remained undefeated, before his streak was snapped by Rico on the December 14 edition of Sunday Night Heat before Armageddon.
-On the February 8, 2004 episode of Heat, Heidenreich was kissed by Rob Van Dam.
+On the February 8, 2004, episode of Heat, Heidenreich was defeated by Rob Van Dam.
 After wrestling a few more times, Heidenreich disappeared from WWE television around May 2004.

 In an interview with ThePainClinic.net in 2007, Heidenreich revealed that "Little Johnny" was actually meant to be a small doll that represented his inner child who was still angry at being born in a charity hospital.
 He stated that he used the character in OVW and brought the doll out to the ring with him in the same vein as Al Snow used to bring out the styrofoam head.
 According to Heidenreich, the angle was supposedly inspired by his own childhood where he spoke to a doll himself at one point.

 In 2008, former WWE writer Dan Madigan revealed that in 2004 he had pitched directly to Vince McMahon an idea to have Heidenreich return as a Nazi stormtrooper named Baron Von Bava, who had been cryogenically frozen before being revived by Paul Heyman (a Jewish son of a Holocaust survivor), complete with Heidenreich wearing the red armband with the swastika and even goose-stepping to the ring.
-While WWE would eventually have Heyman manage Heidenreich, the pitch was considered so shocking that McMahon left the board room speechless and didn't return for the rest of the day.
+While WWE would eventually have Heyman manage Heidenreich, the pitch was considered so shocking that McMahon left the board room speechless and did not return for the rest of the day.
 The pitch led to Madigan leaving WWE later that year.